sandarX/JavaScript_Projects/invoice-vite/README.md

 # MyBill - Invoice App

-MyBill is a simple, responsive invoice management application built with HTML, Tailwind CSS, and JavaScript.
+MyBill is a simple invoice management application built with HTML, Tailwind CSS, and JavaScript.
 This application allows users to manage items, generate invoices, and calculate totals with tax.

 ## Demo